andyatkinson/andyatkinson.github.io/_posts/2024-11-15-django-python-postgres-busy-rails-developer.md

 COMMIT;
 ```

 Note that Django uses an identity column for the primary key, and as of Rails 8 Active Record does not.

 ## Resources
 For the basics of an Author, Publisher, and Books models, or Postgres configuration including a custom schema and user, check out [booksproject](https://github.com/andyatkinson/booksproject) repo.

-To collect random Django tips, I've created a [django-tips](/django-tips) page, to be used in a similar way as my [rails-tips](/rails-tips) and [postgresql-tips](/postgresql-tips) pages, mostly as a reference for myself, and possibly as a useful resource for others.
+To collect random Django tips I've created a [django-tips](/django-tips) page.
+This page can be used in a similar way as my [rails-tips](/rails-tips) and [postgresql-tips](/postgresql-tips) pages, mostly as a reference for myself and possibly as a useful resource for others.

 ## Wrap Up
 Do you have any similarities and differences between Django and Rails to share?
 I'd love to hear from you.

-😅 And no, I'm not "switching" from Rails and Ruby, but I did enjoy working with Python and Django.
+😅 And no, I'm not "switching" from Rails and Ruby, but I did enjoy working with Python, Django, and Postgres!

 Thanks for reading.